-On the Bloomington campus, benefits of the SPEA Honors Program include: confirmation of a diploma "With Public and Environmental Affairs Honors" notation; advanced course work and opportunities for in-depth research projects with SPEA faculty; interaction with like-minded students in the SPEA Honors Program and the Hutton Honors College; competitively awarded funding opportunities to support academic related travel, research projects, and internships through the Hutton Honors College; automatic admission to SPEA's prestigious Washington Leadership Program, IU at Oxford Summer Program and Scholars in Global Citizenship Program; provisional admission to SPEA's accelerated Master of Public Affairs or Environmental Science degree programs; and counsel from an Honors Program advisor.
+On the Bloomington campus, benefits of the SPEA Honors Program include: confirmation of a diploma "With Public and Environmental Affairs Honors" notation; advanced course work and opportunities for in-depth research projects with SPEA faculty; interaction with likeminded students in the SPEA Honors Program and the Hutton Honors College; competitively awarded funding opportunities to support academic related travel, research projects, and internships through the Hutton Honors College; automatic admission to SPEA's prestigious Scholars in Global Citizenship, and provisional admission to Washington Leadership Program, IU at Oxford Summer Program, and the accelerated Master of Public Affairs or Environmental Science degree programs; and counsel from an Honors Program Advisor.

 On the Indianapolis campus, qualified SPEA students are encouraged to apply to the IUPUI Honors College.
-Benefits of this program include advanced coursework, opportunities for community service, interaction with like-minded students, participation in honors events and the IUPUI Honor Societies, eligibility for residence in the IUPUI Honors House, opportunities for research with faculty, and funding to support academic-related research and travel.
+Benefits of this program include advanced coursework, opportunities for community service, interaction with likeminded students, participation in honors events and the IUPUI Honor Societies, eligibility for residence in the IUPUI Honors House, opportunities for research with faculty, and funding to support academic-related research and travel.